gridironOne/elysiumCore/SECURITY.md

 - Audit code to find any potential similar problems.
 - Prepare fixes for all releases still under maintenance.

 This process can take some time.
 Every effort will be made to handle the bug in as timely a manner as possible.
-However, it's important that we follow the process described above to ensure that disclosures are handled consistently and to keep Persistence and the projects running on it secure.
+However, it's important that we follow the process described above to ensure that disclosures are handled consistently and to keep Elysium and the projects running on it secure.